Azure/doAzureParallel/docs/21-distributing-data.md

 ## Chunking Data

-A common scenario would be to chunk your data so that each chunk is mapped to an interation of the Foreach loop
+A common scenario would be to chunk your data so that each chunk is mapped to an interation of the *foreach* loop

 ```R
 chunks <- split(<data_set>, 10)